 Supported platforms

-Instagram, Facebook, TikTok, Youtube, Twitter, LinkedIn, Google My Business, and Pinterest.
+Instagram, Facebook, TikTok, Youtube, Twitter, LinkedIn, Google My Business, Pinterest, and Threads.

 Drawbacks